gruppe-adler/grad_civs/README.md

-goggles                  | []            | All classnames of goggles that civilians may wear. headgear                 | []            | All classnames of headgear that civilians may wear. backpacks                | []            | All classnames of backpacks that civilians may wear. vehicles                 | []            | All classnames of vehicles that civilians may drive. backpackProbability      | 0.5           | Probability that a civilian will wear a backpack.
+goggles                  | []            | All classnames of goggles that civilians may wear. headgear                 | []            | All classnames of headgear that civilians may wear. backpacks                | []            | All classnames of backpacks that civilians may wear. panicCooldown            | [15,120,240]  | Time it takes until a civilian relaxes after panicking (trivariate: [lowest, median, highest]) vehicles                 | []            | All classnames of vehicles that civilians may drive. backpackProbability      | 50           | Probability that a civilian will wear a backpack, in percent

-## Example
+### Example

 ```sqf
 class CfgGradCivs {